nitrix/layman/README.md

 - Toolkit collection/dynarray.
 - Batch rendering using some kind of scene manager.
 - Convert obj module and move texture module into a loader module.
+- Runtime keybinding system to map actions to GLFW key constants.

 ### Long term